Diversity and Equity

-In Vocational Education and Training anyone who is invested in the welfare and success of an RTOl and its students, including administrators, trainers, staff members, students, Work Based Learning Providers, parents, families, community members, local business leaders, and officials such as RTO board members, city councilors, and state representatives.
+Stakeholders In Vocational Education and Training anyone who is invested in the welfare and success of an RTO and its students, including administrators, trainers, staff members, students, Work Based Learning Providers, parents, families, community members, local business leaders, and officials such as RTO board members, city councilors, and state representatives.
 In a word, stakeholders have a “stake” in the RTO and its students, meaning that they have personal, professional, civic, or financial interest or concern.

 - Guidelines and Principles

-5.1 ANIBT applies zero tolerance towards discrimination, harassment or victimisation.
+5.1 ANIBT applies zero tolerance towards discrimination, harassment or victimization.
 Complaints of such matters are responded through a range of avenues such as formal investigation, conciliation or informal resolution underpinned by principles of natural justice.